Project

 Actions #15

-Updated by Mo Kargansen over 1 year ago
+Updated by Mo Kargansen almost 2 years ago

 I have just asked three of my friends and we all also prefer the previous standalone bookmark longpress behaviour, same as the users above.